datajerk/ctf-write-ups/hacktivityctf2021/retcheck/README.md

 0x00007fffffffe368│+0x01a8: 0x00007ffff7de70b3  →  <__libc_start_main+243> mov edi, eax
 ```

-From GDB/GEF (above) you can see the return address back to main just below the preserved base pointer.
-But then down stack two more lines you can see the return address for the `main` function.
+From GDB/GEF (above) you can see the return address back to `main` just below the preserved base pointer.
+Then down stack two more lines you can see the return address for the `main` function.

 So, just send `0x198` (see `local_198` above) of garbage followed by `0x401465` (the expected return back to main address) a `0x0`, then the address of the `win` function (not shown, just decompile yourself).